ionos-cloud/ionosctl/docs/commands/contract/README.md

 ## Description

-The sub-command of `ionosctl contract` allows you to see information about Contract for your account.
+The sub-command of `ionosctl contract` allows you to see information about Contract Resources for your account.

 ## Options